-What is the average life insurance agent’s salary?
+What is the average salary for a life insurance agent?

 A life insurance agent's salary can vary depending on where they live and what company they work for.
 On average, a life insurance agent makes about $64,857 per year but they could nearly double that amount in some cases.
 Life insurance agents can opt to work captively for larger insurance companies or as independent agents to sell a variety of life insurance policies from different companies.